 In 2016 Dicsia completed her certificate program as a legal assistant at Bryant & Stratton College, where she also completed a notary public course.

-In November of 2016, Dicsia was inducted to the ABG Honor Society in Bryant & Stratton College and will be graduating with honors in April 2017.
+In November of 2016, Dicsia was inducted to the ABG Honor Society in Bryant & Stratton College and graduated with honors on April 2017.

 Dicsia is our legal assistant since 2015.